cameloper/LogUploader/README.md

 ## Installation

 LogUploder is currently in development but you can still install it with CocoaPods.
-Just execute `pod repo add cameloperPodspec 'https://github.com/cameloper/Podspec'` and add `pod 'LogUploader'` in your Podfile.
+Just execute `pod repo add cameloperPodspec 'https://github.com/cameloper/Podspec'`, then add `source 'https://github.com/cameloper/LogUploader'
+` and `pod 'LogUploader'` in your Podfile.

 We appreciate any kind of contribution!
 <!--LogUploader is available through [CocoaPods](http://cocoapods.org).
 To install-->